connected-web/product-monitor/README.md

 - [jQuery](https://jquery.com/) - for remote calls to server to drive components
 - [Node.js](https://nodejs.org/) - for package management and running the server instance
 - [Strapdown.js](http://strapdownjs.com/) - for markdown rendering via `<markdown></markdown>` tags
+- [web-component](https://github.com/Markavian/web-component) - for enriching the client DOM with web component templates, providing the client-side data-loading and rendering logic for the product monitor.

 Supplied via Node Package Manager:
 - [Express](http://expressjs.com/) - for defining the server, the api endpoints, and serving up the client